Pandava Quintet: Aru Shah and the City of Gold

 The book begins where the last book ended; with Aru meeting her supposed biological sister Kara.
-Aru is shocked by the revelation, as it implies her father, the Sleeper, cheated on her mother, or that her mother kept Kara a secret from her, but both do no appear to be the case.
-Kara also claims she is a Pandav, but Aru is skeptical, as there are only five Pandavas.
+Aru is shocked by the revelation, as it implies her father, the Sleeper, cheated on her mother, or that her mother kept Kara a secret from her, but both do not appear to be the case.
+Kara also claims she is a Pandava, but Aru is skeptical as there are only five Pandavas.
 Kara is dubious as well, as the Sleeper wiped the memory of her past from her mind, so she does not know who her parents are, but claims that the Sleeper is not a bad person.
 Aru does not believe her.
 Kara claims that she was starting to become uncomfortable, as the Sleeper sometimes called her his "secret weapon".
 Kara also says that she wants to help Aru escape, although with the condition that she take her with Aru.
 Aru is extremely disoriented but agrees to let Kara come along.
 Kara frees Aru and the two escape.
 While making their escape, Aru notes Kara's desperation for approval, proudness, and intense knowledge of cultures, especially Hindu mythology.
 A rakshasa tries to stop them from leaving, but they manage to evade it.

 They manage to make it back to Earth and reach Brynne, Mini, and Aiden, who reveal that she has been missing for two months.
 All travel from the Otherworld has been stopped, due to the Sleeper.
 Nikita and Sheela are therefore separated from them, but are reunited with their parents.
 Aru's mother is not there, since she has been searching for Aru.
 They also reveal that Lord Kubera is denying the Pandavas access to the nairratas, elite Hindu warriors, without testing them.
 Aru also reveals that Boo betrayed them, which they don't believe, and explains the situation of Kara.
 The three of them doubt Kara, Brynne especially is extremely ferocious to her.
 They travel to the location of the golden road, which would lead them to Lanka, but subsequently get trapped by vanaras, who want to put them, as human representatives, on trial for the atrocities done against their race by humans.
 As they are about to execute Aru, who they assume to be the ringleader, they are stopped by Queen Tara, Vali's wife.
 Queen Tara explains that she cannot help them, as the oceans will reject anything from their shores, but Aru manages to outwit the ocean, using mirrors.
 In response, Aru is granted a boon by Queen Tara.